 6. You forgot your carbs!

 As soon as their dream body heaves in sight many people decide to give up on carbs in a very indiscriminate way.
 Meaning they cut out not just chips and donuts, but all the good carbs like whole-grains, brown rice, potato and quinoa as well.
-The truth, not everyone seems to be aware of, is that it won’t help them maintain healthy weight.
-In fact, it may have quite an opposite effect.
+The truth, not everyone seems to be aware of, is that it won’t help them maintain a healthy weight.
+In fact, it may have quite the opposite effect.
 Giving up on good carbs drains your energy much faster making you less active.
 Without healthy carbs your body misses out on fiber which, as you already know, is vital for your digestion.
 Also, carbs are essential for effective boosting of fat burning due to fat oxidation.
 What you can do is lower your carb intake without quitting it altogether.

 7. Find the exercise you love

 A lot of people don’t think that exercising is that much fun.
 Because, more often than not, people’s first association with the word ‘exercise’ is gym.
-Which is not necessarily true.
+Which does not necessarily have to be true.
 Many of us get a huge kick out of gym workouts, but those who don’t shouldn’t be discouraged either.
 Swimming, cycling, dancing, yoga, jogging, long walks and so many others are all different types of exercise.
 It’s easy to come across the thing you love once you start looking.